Gwo-O9/SNU-Data-Structure/README.md

 # SNU-Data-Structure
-SNU CSE Data Structure class lectured by Prof. Moon BongKi in 2022F
+SNU CSE Data Structure class

 There exist three programming assignment And used language is java. <br/>